Creating tasks via the todo.vu code API

 Connectors can be configured either to explicitly set task properties and routing or to accept properties from the API post.

 Connectors accept data in an HTTP POST with authentication provided by an Authorization header and data provided in a typical JSON data payload.
 The response will be in JSON format.
-If the call is successful then the response will contain the newly created task ID and if not then it will contain an error message explaining what went wrong.
+If the call is successful, then the response will contain the newly created task ID.
+If not successful, the response will contain an error message explaining what went wrong.

 Managing API connectors

-Note that API Connectors are a premium feature and are only fully functional on a paid plan.
-However you can create connectors and experiment with them on any plan so you can get to know how they work.
-On non-paid plans connectors are rate-limited to only accept 1 task every 30 hours.
+Note that API Connectors are a premium feature and are only fully functional on todo.vu’s paid Business Time plan.
+However, you can create connectors and experiment with them on any plan, so you can get to know how they work.
+On non-paid plans, connectors are rate-limited to only accept 1 task every 30 hours.

-Once you get to the API Connectors page, any existing connectors will be shown as tiles that you can click on for more details.
+Once you get to the API Connectors page, any existing connectors will be shown as tiles, which you can click on for more details.

 You can click on the [Add connector] button to create a new connector.

-Connectors have 3 tabs of settings – Settings, Code, and Activity.
+Connectors have three settings tabs: Settings, Code, and Activity.

 Under the Settings tab, you can configure the connector to either accept specific properties from the data post or preset them within the connector.
 You can also configure how the task is routed to assignees and categorised by client, project and labels.